dunkelfrosch/docker-bitbucket/README.md

 ![](https://dl.dropbox.com/s/fphuadsmh2y2s5n/bitbucket_setup_007.png)

-## Installation-Method 2, docker-compose (the recommended approach)
+## Installation-Method 2, docker-compose
-The following steps will show you an alternative way of your Bitbucket service container installation using Docker Compose
+The following steps will show you an alternative way of your Bitbucket service container installation using Docker Compose (the recommended approach).

 1. checkout this repository